Natural or Artificial?

 How about a better understanding of the terms used to describe gems that are included in the lab created category?

-Manmade - a material that has been manufactured and does not have a natural counterpart.
-Plastic or Swarovski crystal are good examples of manmade gemstones.
+- Man made - a material that has been manufactured and does not have a natural counterpart.
+Plastic or Swarovski crystals are good examples of manmade gemstones.
 They are created in a laboratory and do not possess the same chemical composition and atomic structure as their natural counterparts.